Medline IPO 2025: Why It Could Be the Year's Biggest Listing

 Category Points Details

-Strengths / Pros Scale and capacity Medline already has a large footprint, product catalog, and global distribution network.
+Strengths / Pros Scale and capacity Medline has a large manufacturing and distribution footprint, with 20+ plants, 60+ DCs and ~335,000 SKUs sold across 100+ countries.

-Product diversity & vertical integration It manufactures many of the goods it distributes, helping control margins and cost.
+Product diversity & vertical integration It manufactures many of the goods it distributes, supporting margins and supply resilience.

-Recurring revenue & services Supply agreements, contracts, and logistics services provide more stable cash flow than pure product sales.
+Recurring revenue & services Multi-year supply agreements, logistics solutions and value-added services support more stable cash flow than pure spot product sales.

-Market gaps & fragmentation The global medical supply market is highly fragmented, providing room for consolidation and efficiency gains.
+Market gaps & fragmentation The global med-surg supply market remains fragmented, leaving room for Medline to gain share and bolt on smaller distributors.

 The table above summarises Medline's operational advantages and key IPO risks investors should weigh before listing.